-After a long discussion based on the modeling results, literature data in support of the less toxicity of S-(+)-hydroxychloroquine & (+)-mefloquine, and the work done by others previously, I found that chloroquine and hydroxychloroquine, both have the capability to block the SARS-CoV-2 from binding to human cells, but not to eliminate it from the body.
+In this study, it was analyzed that the different enantiomers of chiral drugs interacted with the same target differently.
+It is because different enantiomers of the same molecule have different configurations of the atoms that is why the different biological activity is observed.
+The current study also predicts that both chloroquine and hydroxychloroquine, have the capability to block the SARS-CoV-2 from binding to human cells, but not to eject it from the body.
 Of course, in these two drugs, only hydroxychloroquine would be suitable to be prescribed, but the prescription of its only S-(+)-form, would make it more suitable and effective with fewer side effects.
 On the other hand, as per docking results, mefloquine may exhibit its capability to eliminate the SARS-CoV-2 from the body, as mefloquine did in the case of JC virus.
 The prescription of its only (+)-form, would make it more suitable and effective with less side effect.
-Therefore, the current computational study may prove the prescription of a combination of S-(+)-hydroxychloroquine and (+)-mefloquine to be a troubleshooter in this pandemic situation.
+Therefore, the prediction of the current computational study may prove the prescription of a combination of S-(+)-hydroxychloroquine and (+)-mefloquine to be a troubleshooter in this pandemic situation.
 Moreover, the prescription of only a single enantiomeric form will also be very helpful in understanding the mechanism of action of both chiral drugs.
-Hence, the presented study may be acceptable to the scientific community.
+Hence, the presented prediction may be acceptable to the scientific community.